-Check Back in the Fall, We Hope to Offer This Program Again if Funding Allows!
+We Hope to Offer This Program Again if Funding Allows!

 Please understand that any business that submitted an application whether approved or not, cannot be guaranteed any grant proceeds or other benefits from this project.
 The EDC is not endorsing any applicant by way of this project and thus no such claim should be made.

 Eight local small businesses were announced as receiving Entrepreneurial Grants from the Wilkes Economic Development Corporation at the EDC’s board meeting on Friday, June 11, 2021.
 This is the eighth year of the Entrepreneurial Grant Program competition awarded by the EDC.
 Twelve local businesses of various types applied for this year’s program, including hospitality, retail, agriculture, taxidermy, and film services.